Armed Peasant Association

-The Armed Peasant Association (Agrupación Campesina Armada, short ACA), alternatively known as Armed Campesino Group (Note: A "Campesino" is a tenant farmer or farm worker in Latin America) and Armed Peasant Grouping – People's Army (ACA–EP), is a far-left rebel group that takes part in the insurgency in Paraguay.
+The Armed Peasant Association (Agrupación Campesina Armada, short ACA), alternatively known as Armed Campesino Group (Note: A "Campesino" is a tenant farmer or farm worker in Latin America) and Armed Peasant Grouping – People's Army (ACA–EP), was a far-left rebel group that took part in the insurgency in Paraguay.
 Formed in 2014 as splinter faction of the Paraguayan People's Army (EPP) by two brothers, Albino and Alfredo Jara Larrea, ACA began to decline almost immediately after its foundation as result of repeated raids and arrests by the Paraguayan security forces.
 After the death of most of its members and leaders in 2016, the group became defunct.
 It was refounded in 2017, however, by two sisters of the Jara Larrea brothers and a former member of the "Army of Marshal López" (EML), another insurgent group.
-In late 2021, this revived group again suffered a heavy defeat and was nearly destroyed.
+This revived group again suffered a heavy defeat and was nearly destroyed in late 2021, and was believed to be defunct by mid-2024.